Nice to meet you

-My name is Vanda.
-I am a photographer by heart, with love of silence and solitude, poetry, music and walking.
-I believe every moment is extraordinary when you feel alive.
+A photographer by heart, with love of silence and solitude, poetry, music and walking in the wild.

 I am passionate about capturing the world we live in, always searching for those fleeting moments of magic that transform it into something extraordinary.

 Having grown up in an industrial area of former Czechoslovakia, I soon learnt how to appreciate beauty of the natural world.
 Far away from the noise and hustle and bustle of a big city.
-I find inspiration in quieter scenes and intimate details, whether it is on the coast, in woodland or in the countryside.
+I find inspiration in quieter scenes and intimate details, whether it is on the coast, in woodland or in the countryside, even in industrial wastelands.
 In my images I strive to reflect the atmosphere, feeling, and sheer wonderment that our natural world can evoke within us.

 Over the years I realised that for me photography is not just about recording where I have been and what I have seen.
 It is the whole experience of being in a place, surrounded by all the beauty.
 It is about encompassing the experience of being in the outdoors.
 It is about the joy it brings, and trying to capture that one special moment that leaves a lasting impression on us.